82deutschmark/beetreeARC/docs/ANALYZE_TOOL_USAGE.md

 Gemini seems to significantly outperform with tools, whereas gpt is outperforming without tools.
 This is an interesting insight.
 Furthermore, there seems to be fewer crashes/time-outs when using tools.

+IMPORTANT: It seems gpt is broken for tool calls.
+This requires more investigation.